exploringweirdmachines/Clearview-AI-Clone/README.md

-## ClearView-AI
+## find-Ilya

-The title is kinda misleading but the idea is the same: using an image to find similar images.
+Using an image to find similar images.
-A better name, more descriptive would be "image-to-image search" tool.
-The fact that you can search for faces, is just a feature, not a bug.
+More accurate description would be "image-to-image" search tool, but also a "text-to-image" search tool.

 ## Usage